November 25, 2019

 December 3, 2018

-The ALICE Training Institute has been awarded Expert status by AM Best as an Expert Service Provider in Security Consulting.
+ALICE Training has been awarded Expert status by AM Best as an Expert Service Provider in Security Consulting.
 AM Best, founded in 1899, is a worldwide company represented in 90 countries.
 AM Best rates insurance agencies as well as companies that provide services to the insurance industry.

 August 24, 2018

-ALICE Training Institute, the first civilian active shooter response training company in the country, announces it is moving its headquarters to a new, larger space in Medina, Ohio to accommodate continued business growth.
+ALICE Training, the first civilian active shooter response training company in the country, announces it is moving its headquarters to a new, larger space in Medina, Ohio to accommodate continued business growth.

 January 21, 2017